biaw/gitcord-forum/README.md

         W->>G: 401 Unauthorized
     end

-    alt event is not a repository event
+    alt event is ignored in some way, e.g. if it's not from a repository or is from a sender which is ignored W->>G: 202 Accepted "GitHub event ignored"
-        W->>G: 200 OK
     end

     W->>W: Find thread ID for repository